Bio:

 Rebecca Marimutu is a photographer and educator from New York City.
 Her artistic practice explores self, identity, and material tactility through photography, collage, paper sculpture, and audio-visual abstraction.
 Her work looks to divest from the traditional photography canon by emphasizing contemporary artists interrogating the medium’s history.
-She received her MFA in 2020 from the Maryland Institute College of Art (MICA) in Photographic and Electronic Media, with a concentration in Critical Studies.
+She received her B.S. in 2016 from the University at Albany (SUNY) and MFA in 2020 from the Maryland Institute College of Art (MICA) in Photographic and Electronic Media, with a concentration in Critical Studies.

-She's the founder and director of Anchovy Press, an independent publishing company dedicated to storytelling that centers BIPOC experiences.
+She's the founder and director of Anchovy Press, an independent publishing company dedicated to exploring self-identity, cultural preservation, and the interplay of personal and historical narratives.

 With my ongoing self-examination series, Portrait(s), I treat the photographic image of myself as a landscape for abstraction and deconstruction.
 I investigate the practice of portraiture while subverting the white gaze by concealing, obscuring, and protecting the image of myself that lies within the frame.